 Yes, most females have pets, enjoy travel, watch movies, and like to eat.
 But I think we need to come up with our own list.
 If it’s the first date, I get it.
 You are just finding your way, not wanting to venture into any conversation that may resemble stepping into a minefield…at least not until you know he’s a good guy and that you’d be willing to go out with him again.

 But once you get past the first few dates, if you are interested in building a real relationship, there are a lot more subjects you need to address.
 Besides, who wants to waste time on trivial topics when life brings many more interesting, important, and challenging subjects?
 There are things we ladies are certainly more concerned with, things we care about deeply.

 So, here are 5 important topics for new couples to discuss in order to build a healthy relationship:

 1. Life and Career Goals

 It’s imperative that you let the man in your life know what you have set out to do.
 Is there a career you are pursuing?
 Are there significant life goals you wish to attain?
 It’s also crucial that you know what his are, too.
 Can your respective paths co-exist?
 Or will they set a divergent course at some point in the future and self-destruct?
-Of course, every healthy relationship includes compromise in order to support one another, but it’s important to know whether or not he’s willing to do so.
+Of course, every healthy relationship includes compromise in order to support one another, but it’s important to know whether or not he or you are willing to do so.

 The number one cause of relationship issues has to be a subject of conversation.
 Do you have debt?
 Does he?
 Who’s a spender?
 Who’s a saver?
 What are your financial priorities?
 This one requires eyes wide open as you move forward.
 Money issues can be addressed if they are honestly discussed and plans acted upon.
 If not, they can be major trouble.